pauldrinn/cluster_research/docs/README.md

 - Integrate mmseqs databases
 - Build better pipeline for multiple mmeqs databases and fix evaluation module (parameters and file naming).
 - Basically complete the structural reform

-## 31.12.2020

-Procrastinated a lot.
-Learned about what a Makefile is.
-Loved it.
-Decided to use it.
-Currently trying to write one big Makefile to execute the pipeline I have in hand.

-Making progress.
-Although not really necessary, I'm prompting the user to download Pfam-A.hmm to fetch profile HMMs from it for approach #1.